fara-pug/fara-pug/index.md

 the nearest settlement.

-<a id="orgb8773cb"></a>
+<a id="org340740c"></a>

 ### A shrouded figure

 Just that.
 Empty woods, Orange Square.
 Hollow eyes look at me and the figure vanishes before I can inspect them.
 Spooky.
 Is he the guy taking all the kids I can't find?
-Was he in one of the graves I dug?
+Was he in one of the graves I dug up?
 What did I stumble on?
 I just needed a wooden log!
-Should I dig there? /pug wonders on
+Should I dig there? /pug wonders on, then, wait! ..

 Awakening as from a dream, he recalls the moment his memories began.
 There he had seen that figure loitering over one of the bandits that keep coming after